Feeling Abandoned by God

 I received an email that read in part: “I feel condemned no matter what I do.
 From what I've seen, it seems so much easier for others to allow Jesus to change their lives than it is for me.
 I have no appeal for anything in life as it is.
 I feel that if God really loved me, the least he could do is end my life.
 I'm not expecting a response.
 I do expect you to fail me just as I feel God already has.”

 This person feels shut out by God.
 How about you?
 Have you ever felt abandoned by God?
 Does it sometimes seem like all of the breaks go against you?
 Do you have a desire to feel close to God, but feel like your prayers just bounce off the ceiling?

 If you’ve ever felt a sense of abandonment by God, you’re not alone.
 In fact, most Christians experience this feeling somewhere along the line.
-But God is always present and His love for you never changes.
+But the reality is that God is always present and His love for you never changes.
 He loves you just the way you are.
 You are unique.
 According to Scripture, you are God's workmanship (Ephesians 2:10).
-God's love for you is unconditional, unchanging and unending.
+God's love for you is unconditional, unchanging, and unending.
 If you are willing, God will actually use these dark moments to help refine and build your faith.

 Today, remember that God is with you – even if it seems hard to believe.
 Choose to live by faith and not by sight.

 1. When in your life have you felt that God is far away?